Target audience: McGill faculty, students and staff

-If you have already clicked a link in a suspicious email, please report it to the IT Service Desk immediately by calling 514-398-3398.
+If you have already clicked a link or opened a file attachment in a suspicious email, please contact the IT Service Desk immediately by calling 514-398-3398.

 Did you accidentally fall victim to a phishing email?
 It can happen to almost anyone, at any time.
 If you do get hooked by a phishing attack it is critical that you report it right away!

 Recognize a Phishing Attack before you take the bait: